Generalized Rothe diagrams for orthogonal roots: Further examples of QP-triples

 \section{Further examples of QP-triples}

-In this section, we give details of many other examples of QP-triples.
-Section \ref{sec:nroots} studies the root systems of rank $n$ where $n$-roots exist, and we show that for these root systems we can form a QP-triple by taking $U$ to be the entire set of positive roots (Theorem \ref{thm:nrtriples}).
-In Section \ref{sec:subtriple}, we show that it is often possible to construct examples of QP-triples by selecting those positive roots in which particular simple roots appear with odd coefficients.
+We discuss two families of examples of QP-triples in this section.
+The first family is associated to the root systems of rank $n$ where $n$-roots exist, and we show in Section \ref{sec:nroots} that for these root systems we can form a QP-triple by taking $U$ to be the entire set of positive roots.
+In Section \ref{sec:p_triples}, we show that for each root system of simply-laced type $\Gamma$, it is often possible to construct a QP-triple $T(\Gamma,p)$ by taking $U$ to be the set of all positive roots in which a particular simple root $\al_p$ appears with odd coefficient (Definition \ref{def:unp}).
+This construction furnishes a large number of QP-triples that form our second family of examples, and we will explain their rich connections to the combinatorics of rook configurations and labelled Fano planes.
+Section \ref{sec:e88} investigates the QP-triple $T(E_8,8)$ as a case study for the QP-triples of the form $T(\Gamma,p)$.
+We note that the QP-triples from both families of examples also give rise to certain binary matroids (Remark \ref{rmk:matroid}), and that the QP-triples $T(\Gamma,p)$ from the second family of examples have close relationships with symmetric spaces and symmetric pairs (Remark \ref{rmk:symmspace}).